motheblackcat/lk/README.md

 - Dynamic SWeapons UI
 - Dynamic selection of Sweapons (reflected on player and ui)
+- Switched to new 2D Lights

 Upcoming Features / Improvements:

-- Overhaul lighting with 2D Lights
 - Overhaul controls with new input system?
 - Fancy Start Menu
 - Options menu
-- Fancy stage start?
 - Inventory / Info Menu
 - Secondary weapon system remake:
   - Make animations for Sweapons on impact depending on type of weapon / col?